shababhsiddique/ibikri-shabab/readme.md

 2) open your project folder in cmd or powershell

+3) Install Composer

+        composer install

-3) composer install (this will create 'vendor' folder and download all packages, NOTE: you need composer installed)
+   this will create 'vendor' folder and download all packages, NOTE: you need composer installed

-4) Create and edit .env file (use .env.example as base) for windows users use powershell to cp .env.example .env to create a copy
+4) Create and edit .env file (use .env.example as base) for windows users use powershell to

+        cp .env.example .env to create a copy

+5) Generate Key

-5) php artisan key:generate
+        php artisan key:generate

    will create the unique application key for the .env file

 For Database:

 6) Create database . eg. db_ibikri

 7) run migration

         php artisan migrate

         or

-        php artisan migrate:fresh (if you already have database and want to overwrite)
+        php artisan migrate:fresh

+   if you already have database and want to overwrite)

 8) Seed database
         coming soon